 Data exchange

-As far as capacity bookings and the transfer of capacity rights between network users are concerned, the Framework Guidelines on Capacity Allocation Mechanisms do already require the respective Network Codes to define standard communication procedures, based on coordinated information systems and compatible electronic on-line communications.

-Framework Guidelines on Interoperability and Data Exchange Rules will now extend the harmonisation process to all other areas where TSOs exchange data between each other or communicate data to counterparties.
-The Network Code shall foresee a common, standardised messaging protocol and the respective technical standards for the reliable, secure and smooth exchange of information among TSOs, as well as from TSOs to relevant counterparties.
+Framework Guidelines on Interoperability and Data Exchange Rules will now extend the harmonisation process to all areas where TSOs exchange data between each other orwith network users according to the provisions requirements of the network codes elaborated under Article 8(2) of the Gas Regulation.
+The Network Code shall require TSOs to agree on the technical requirements that data exchange solutions will need to service.
+It should also focus on the “how” to communicate, define the way of working to adopt Technical Solutions and set minimum requirements for security and reliability of the Data Exchange process.
+Commonly adopted data exchange solutions can be considered as “common network operation tools” as described in Regulation EC 715/2009 (Art.
+8.3).
+Adopted common tools associated with data exchange can be contained in a Handbook.
+The number of them should be limited to a minimum.
+For an easy market access for small market partners small scaled solutions might be needed.
+A migration path to the common agreed Technical Solutions has to be established.

-The selection of such formatby ENTSOG shall be based on a cost-benefit analysis subject to consultation with industry.
-This analysis, as well as the subsequent selection process of the format will take into account in particular the following considerations:
+The adoption by ENTSOG of common Network Operation Tools dealing with data exchange will take into account in particular the following considerations:

-best available technologies, particularly in terms of security and reliability;
+adequate technologies, particularly in terms of security, reliability and performance ;

-the actual spread and standard communication path of the formats considered;
+the actual spread of the solutions considered;

-the volume of data traffic required to transit information;
+the volume of the existing data traffic and scalability for future requirements

-the costs of first introduction;
+the economical impact of introducing the solution ;

 the potential discrimination of small shippers or new market entrants;

-the synergy and compatibility with current electricity data exchange rules;
+the synergy and compatibility with existing data exchange rules within the energy market;

-the compatibility with other formats and communication paths.
+the compatibility with other communication solutions.

 7. Capacity calculation